vanyadelova/Bookstore-Message-Board/README.md

 npm start
 ```

-Then open `localhost:3000` on browser to see the app.
+Your browser should automatically open `localhost:3000` Enjoy the app!

 ## Technologies used